ItsLastDay/Twitter-language-identification/README.md

 As a result, approach modified by me outperforms others.
 However, it is rather memory-consuming.

 This repository contains all files, that were gathered\produced during the research.
 My implementations of LID algorithms lie in /progs/logr and /progs/liga.
+There are also a bunch of programs in /scripts, which helped with tweet processing.